kuznetsovin/hw-otus-c/HW01-rarjpeg/README.md

-# HW03
+# HW01

 ## Description

-Create [Rarjpeg](https://lurkmore.to/Rarjpeg) file detector without external dependencies.
-If checking file is _rarjpeg_, then program must print all filenames from the archive to display.
+Create a program to determine if a file is a so-called Rarjpeg](https://lurkmore.to/Rarjpeg) (an image file with an embedded archive) and to print out a list of filenames in the archive in case the file is actually a Rarjpeg.

-Instead of `rar` archive will be used `zip` archive in test images.
+For simplicity a `zip` archive will be used instead of `rar`.

 ## Build

-For build program run command:
+To build the program run command:

 ```
 make
 ```

-If you want run test only use command:
+To run only the test, use command:

 ```
 make test